-Report: Clinton protected aide accused of sexual harassment
+Report: Hillary Clinton protected aide accused of sexual harassment in 2008

 Hillary Clinton reportedly asked to keep an adviser to her 2008 presidential campaign onboard, despite accusations that he had sexually harassed a young woman.